 Numbers and statistics can guide many decisions, however, many recruiters still rely heavily on instinct when it comes to sourcing and hiring.
 The idea of a “data-driven hiring cycle” is becoming more relevant than ever as the use of analytics becomes more attainable for many companies.
-A 2015 survey reported 43% of companies struggle with finding the talent analytics they need.
-While this number is higher than we’d like to see, it’s far lower than if the questions were asked ten, or even five, years ago.

 Due to the increased focus on data, today’s recruiting and talent acquisition leaders are able to easily locate and analyze a company's current state of recruiting performance, down to the the team or individual recruiter.
 This means recruiters have to understand the tools and strategies in capturing these metrics, the depths of the data and how they affect overall recruiting strategy.
 Optimize your recruiting funnel by identifying and analyzing these three recruitment funnel metrics: